Is Dealer’s Life 2, Worth Playing?

 Is There Any Mature Content?

-Dealer's Life 2 is unrated and contains the following:
+Dealer's Life 2 is unrated and contains:

 • Bad Language